PASTAplus/content-x/templates/support/fellowship-2022.md

 * #### [Charleston Community Research to Action Board (CCRAB)](https://www.facebook.com/CCRABSC/) .
 Location: Charleston, SC/Remote .
 Mentors: Omar Muhammad (ccrabej@gmail.com) and Chloe Stuber (chloe.e.stuber@gmail.com) .
 Fellow: Malayna Nesbitt

     * **Project description:** CCRAB conducts citizen science projects that lead and fund sampling of air and water quality data.
-The data are used to address environmental justice challenges and health disparities.
+The data are used to address environmental challenges and health disparities.
 The Fellow will clean and publish the data in EDI as well as build a CCRAB data catalog through which community scientists can easily and readily access the data and information from ongoing research related to physical/social environmental hazards and associated health disparities.

 * #### [Florida International University, Department of Biological Sciences](https://case.fiu.edu/biology/) .
 Location: Miami, FL/Remote .
 Mentor: Dr. Sparkle Malone (smalone@fiu.edu) .
 Fellow: Sabrina Lopez